 To keep getting bigger and stronger muscles, you gotta slowly make your workouts harder over time—either lift heavier weights, do more reps, or do more sets.

-progressive overload: a gradual increase in training stress over time through increased load, volume, or repetitions
+Sustained muscle hypertrophy in humans requires a gradual increase in training stress over time, achieved through progressive increases in load, volume, or repetitions.

 53